Vyral/base-template/_posts/2021-08-05-the-benefits-of-buying-vs--renting-a-home.md

 ---
 layout: post
 title: The Benefits of Buying vs. Renting a Home
-date: 2021-07-30 18:46:11
+date: 2021-08-05 10:00:00
 tags:
   - Real Estate Tips
+excerpt: >-
-excerpt: There are few situations when it’s better to rent a home instead of buy one.
+  There are few situations when it’s better to rent a home instead of buying one.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sarita+Dua/2021/Sarita+Dua+Should+You+Rent+or+Buy-.mp4
 pullquote: >-